danielaparker/jsoncons/doc/ref/corelib/basic_json.md

 ```

 A `basic_json` is a union type that can hold one of a number of possible data members,
-some that require an allocator (a pointer to a long string, byte string, array, or object),
+some that require an allocator (a long string, byte string, array, or object),
-and other trivially  copyable ones that do not (an empty object, short string, number, boolean, or null).
+and others that are trivially copyable that do not (an empty object, short string, number, boolean, or null).
 The data member may be tagged with a [semantic_tag](semantic_tag.md) that provides additional
 information about its value.
 The sizeof a `basic_json` regardless of its template parameters
-is 16 bytes.
+is normally 16 bytes.

 A `basic_json` is allocator-aware, and supports allocator propagation to allocator-aware arrays
 or objects.
 Every constructor has a version that accepts an allocator argument.
-The allocator is used to allocate memory for a long string, byte string, array, or object,
+A long string, byte string, array or object contains a pointer to underlying storage,
-and it is retained in the long string, byte string, array, or object itself.
+the allocator is used to allocate that storage, and it is retained in that storage.
 For other data members the allocator argument is ignored.

 When assigned a new `basic_json` value, the old value is overwritten.
 The member data type of the new value may be different